- What We Do

 Fortunately, seven of the most prevalent NTDs can be controlled through preventive chemotherapy that has been proven to be safe and effective and that can be delivered in an integrated manner through mass drug administration.

-USAID support for NTDs focuses on the scale-up of efficient and sustained preventive chemotherapy in an integrated manner so that control of all and elimination of some of these diseases can be achieved.
+U.S. Agency for International Development (USAID) support for NTDs focuses on the scale-up of efficient and sustained preventive chemotherapy in an integrated manner so that World Health Organiztion 2020 goals of control and elimination of these diseases can be achieved.

 USAID has become a global leader in large-scale implementation of integrated treatment programs for NTDs.
-Over the past 5 years, the U.S. Government has leveraged $3.1 billion in donated medicines, resulting in the delivery of more than 584 million treatments to approximately 257 million people through our integrated programs.
+Over the past 10 years, the U.S. Government has leveraged $11.1 billion in donated medicines, resulting in the delivery of more than 1.6 billion treatments to approximately 743 million people through our integrated programs.